Estate Planning · Advance Directives

 The Distinction Between a Healthcare POA and a Living Will

 The healthcare power of attorney and the living will address different situations and serve different functions.
-The healthcare POA designates a person — your agent — to make decisions for you.
-The living will records your own instructions.
+The healthcare POA designates a person to make decisions.
+The living will records the principal’s own instructions.
 When both documents exist, the agent is the decision-maker, but the living will provides the framework the agent must follow.

 The healthcare POA also covers a much broader range of situations than the living will.
 A living will typically applies to terminal, end-stage, or permanently unconscious conditions.
-A healthcare POA applies whenever you are unable to make or communicate medical decisions — including temporary incapacity from surgery, serious illness, or injury.
+A healthcare POA applies whenever the principal is unable to make or communicate medical decisions, including temporary incapacity from surgery, serious illness, or injury.
 For most people, the healthcare POA is the more frequently used document in practice.

 How These Instruments Differ from a Financial Power of Attorney